Website update! Support and services for dementia can still be found on this website.

 The World Health Organization defines elder abuse as “a single or repeated act (or lack of appropriate action) occurring within any relationship where there is an expectation of trust, causing harm or distress to an older person”.

 If you think you or a loved one may be experiencing elder abuse, you can learn how to recognise the signs and what you can do if elder abuse is occurring.
 There are legal and emotional support services that can help you.
-You may not be currently experiencing or witnessing elder abuse, but it’s important to know what you can do, should the situation arise for you or your loved ones.

 Together we can stop elder abuse